Sistering of joists can be a great way to protect your floor joists from sagging.

 This can help prevent further settling and possible foundation damage.

-If your floor is bouncy or saggy, sistering the floor joists can help stiffen it up.
+Additionally, if your floor is bouncy or saggy, sistering the floor joists can help stiffen it up.

 This can make your floors more comfortable to walk on and reduce creaking noises.